Let’s Make The Internet Truly Person-2-Person Again

 There are some steps along that path.
 Twitter and Medium, for example, are excellent tools for generating short and long-form content by individuals.
 We need tools like these to be accessible by anyone, anywhere, even the lowest common denominator dumb phone, to allow everyone’s voice to be heard.
 Additionally, places like WordPress.com and Tumblr also provide that ability.
 A place for people to create.

 Secondly, we need a search engine that will de-prioritize (or even better) completely ignore the head content that is out there.
 Imagine how refreshing it would be to NOT get the main headlines from the New York Times, Reuters, The Guardian & the BBC when you type “Syria” into your favorite search engine, but tweets and blog posts from people on the ground experiencing the real thing (and people wonder why Twitter is so compelling – its the people).
-Or even better – a search engine which purposely provides tail content in response to a head request: not an “if you like skiing, you’ll like Skiing Magazine” but “if you like skiing, you’ll like The Ski Monster” (BTW, it took me forever to find a real, non-media outlet blog run by a real person – I think I had to go to page 18 of Google search! – see what I mean? )
+Or even better – a search engine that purposely provides tail content in response to a head request: not an “if you like skiing, you’ll like Skiing Magazine” but “if you like skiing, you’ll like The Ski Monster” (BTW, it took me forever to find a real, non-media outlet blog run by a real person – I think I had to go to page 18 of Google search! – see what I mean? )

 Thirdly, we must connect the people searching with the people creating the content.
 We must add the ability for people to connect via this tool.
-Twitter is nearly there – but as I said, while it’s very accessible, it’s a too short form for anything but the shortest message.
+Twitter is nearly there – but as I said, while it’s very accessible, it’s too short form for anything but the shortest message.

 Maybe if we took these steps, we might be able to unearth some of the internet’s original promises: true person-2-person communications.
 It seems like a huge open space waiting to be mined…